-Estate agents are obliged to tell you anything material that may affect your buying decision.
+Estate agents must tell you anything important that may affect your decision to buy.

-- There are two main ways of owning property in England and Wales freehold and leasehold.
-This one page document briefly explains some of the things you need to know when buying a leasehold property.
+- There are two main ways of owning property in England and Wales: freehold and leasehold.

 Check out our E-Learning platform for more information on residential leases